totalAldo/zxfer/README.md

 as background processes.
 This includes:
 + Executing `zfs list` commands concurrently.
 + Running `zfs destroy` commands as background processes.
++ Use `zfs send -I` instead of `zfs send -i` for incremental replication to send the entire snapshot chain in one go.
++ The `inspect_delete_snap()` function has been refactored to use the `comm` command instead of nested loops.
+Previously, the function used nested loops to identify which destination snapshots should be deleted.
+This process was executed even when the `-d` option was not in use.
+For instance, if both the source and destination contained 1,000 snapshots, the loop would iterate 1,000,000 times.
+Each iteration would spawn at least two `grep` and two `cut` commands to compare snapshot names.
+The new implementation with comm is more efficient and readable.

 ## Code Refactoring
 The code has been refactored for better readability and maintainability, which includes: